schnerd/baseui/rfcs/input-component.md

   A ref to access an input element.
 * `autoFocus: boolean` - Optional
   If `true` the input will be focused on the first mount.
-* `error: boolean | node | function` - Optional
+* `error: boolean` - Optional
   Error state of the input.
-If a string or node element is passed it will be rendered in place of caption as an error message.
 * `adjoined: 'none' | 'left' | 'right' | 'both'`
   Defines styles for inputs that are grouped with other controls.
 * `size: 'default' | 'compact'`